facebook/react-native-website/docs/testing.md

 title: Testing
 ---

 As your codebase expands, small errors and edge cases you don’t expect can cascade into larger failures.
 Bugs lead to bad user experience and ultimately, business losses.
 One way to prevent fragile programming is to test your code before releasing it into the wild.

-In this guide, we will cover different ways to ensure your app works as expected, ranging from static analysis to End to End tests.
+In this guide, we will cover different ways to ensure your app works as expected, ranging from static analysis to end-to-end tests.

+## Why Test

+We're humans and we make mistakes.
+Testing is important because it proves that your code is working, and perhaps even more importantly, ensures that your code continues to work in the future as you add new features, refactor the existing ones, or after you upgrade major dependencies of your project.

+There is more value in testing, that perhaps isn't immediately visible: when there is a bug in your code, often the easiest way to fix it is to write a failing test that exposes the bug - then when you fix the bug in your code and re-run the test, it'll pass, meaning the bug is fixed and is never reintroduced into the code base.

+Tests can also serve as documentation for new people joining your team - when they have to use code they have never seen before, reading tests can greatly help them to understand how the existing code is intended to be used.

 ## Static Analysis